-ORDERED that HRB and any parent, affiliate, subsidiary, or division thereof are enjoined and restrained, pursuant to Section 15 of the Clayton Act, 15 U.S.C. § 25, from acquiring any stock, assets, or other interest, directly or indirectly, in defendant TaxACT; and it is further
+ORDERED that HRB and any parent, affiliate, subsidiary, or division thereof are enjoined and restrained, pursuant to Section 15 of the Clayton Act, 15 U.S.C. § 25, from acquiring any stock, assets, or other interest, directly or indirectly, in defendant TaxACT; and it is further domestic or foreign agents, divisions, subsidiaries, affiliates, partnerships, and joint ventures from completing such acquisition, and from taking any steps or actions in furtherance thereof;

-&lt;sup>1 The accompanying Memorandum Opinion has been filed under seal to enable the parties to review it and to redact any confidential business information.
+1 The accompanying Memorandum Opinion has been filed under seal to enable the parties to review it and to redact any confidential business information.
 Once the parties have had an opportunity to redact any confidential information, the Memorandum Opinion will be filed on the public docket.